Nongoma: History

 This area was once the home of King Zwide, a late 18th-century Ndwandwe monarch who was eventually defeated by Shaka at the beginning of the Mfecane wars.

 On 30 March 1883, a Zulu Mandlakazi force under Zibhebhu, defeated a larger uSuthu force (who represented Cetshwayo) in the Msebe Valley near Nongoma.
 In early March 1883, Zibhebhu had seized the uSuthu kraals (livestock pens) in the heartland of the uSuthu in northern Zululand. which he had been allotted in an expansion of his chiefdom in the Second Partition of Zululand of 1882.
 In response Ndabuko (Cetshwayo's younger brother) gathered around 5,000 uSuthu warriors who marched northward under Makhoba kaMaphitha to retake the kraals.
 Known as the Battle of Msebe, Makhoba led the uSuthu in an attack on Zibhebhu's Mandlakazi forces.
 The defenders were assisted by five or six Boer allies.
 They killed over 1,000 of the uSuthu, estimates vary upwards.

 The town itself was only established in 1887 with the building of Fort Ivuna by the British as a buffer zone between the Zulu warring factions.
 It was originally called Ndwandwe but was later replaced by an earlier name given by the local tribesmen to the sacred area where the town stands: KwaNongoma ("place of the diviner or mother of songs").

 In June 1888 Nongoma was destroyed by the uSuthu but later rebuilt.
 The fort was used during the Bambatha Rebellion of 1906.

-Two Zulu monarchs are laid to rest in the Nongoma area:
+Three Zulu monarchs are laid to rest in the Nongoma area: